 Inflation time varies between different brands and styles of self-inflating sleeping pads.
 Generally, a sleeping pad takes between 15 and 30 minutes to self-inflate.

-The self-inflating feature allows you to lay your sleeping pad out wherever you need it, open the valve, and walk away until it’s full.
+The self-inflating feature allows you to lay your inflatable pad out wherever you need it, open the valve, and walk away until it’s full.
 The pad does all the work for you.
 When you’ve returned from setting up camp or enjoying some s’mores off the campfire, the pad should be almost fully inflated.
 All you need to do now is give it a few more quick breaths to top it off, close the valve, and you’ll be ready for a great night’s sleep.

 How do I Deflate a Self-Inflating Mattress?